 When removing an affiliated AP, the AP MLD shall follow the procedure in 11.21.7 (BSS transition management for network load balancing) to notify STAs that are not affiliated with any MLD associated with that AP MLD of the corresponding BSS termination.

-If an affiliated AP to which a non-AP MLD has a link is removed, the non-AP MLD will continue operating on the remaining links as specified in 36.3.6.5 (Changes to multi-link operation after reconfiguration).
+Once an affiliated AP to which a non-AP MLD has a link is removed, from the non-AP MLD perspective the link to the removed AP has been deleted and the non-AP MLD shall not transmit any frames to that AP.
+The non-AP MLD will operate on the remaining links as specified in 36.3.6.5 (Changes to multi-link operation after reconfiguration).

 35.3.6.3 Basic reconfiguration procedure [#1852], [#2511],[#2595]

 A non-AP MLD in the associated state may request modification of an ML configuration by sending, from an affiliated STA, an ML Reconfiguration Request frame to the corresponding AP affiliated with the AP MLD that it is associated with.
-The ML Reconfiguration Request frame shall contain a Reconfiguration variant Multi-Link element that includes per-STA profile of each STA that the non-AP MLD is requesting to add, delete, or to associate with a different AP.
+The ML Reconfiguration Request frame shall contain a Reconfiguration variant Multi-Link element that includes per-STA profile of each STA that the non-AP MLD is requesting to add, delete, or to associate with a different AP, as well as the per-STA profile of each STA that would see a change to its EML Capabilities or MLD Capabilities as a result of the requested reconfiguration.
 The Reconfiguration variant Multi-Link element shall not include any other Per-STA Profile subelements.

-The following rules apply for each Per-STA Profile subelement included in the Multi-Link element and the corresponding non-AP STA:
+The following rules apply for each Per-STA Profile subelement that corresponds to a non-AP STA whose corresponding AP will change as a result of the requested reconfiguration:

 If the non-AP MLD is requesting to add a link connecting the non-AP STA to an affiliated AP, it shall set the Link ID subfield to 15, the New Link ID subfield to the value that identifies the AP, and the Delete Request subfield to 0.
+In addition, it shall set the Complete Profile subfield to 1, and the per-STA profile of the non-AP STA shall be complete as defined in 35.3.2.2 (Complete or partial per-STA profile).

 If the non-AP MLD is deleting the link connecting the non-AP STA to an affiliated AP, it shall set the Link ID subfield to the value that identifies the AP, and the Delete Request subfield to 1.

-If the non-AP MLD is requesting to associate the non-AP STA with a different AP, it shall set the Link ID subfield to the value that identifies the AP that the non-AP STA is associated with, and the New Link ID subfield to a value that identifies the requested new AP.
+If the non-AP MLD is requesting to associate the non-AP STA with a different affiliated AP (assuming no other non-AP STA affiliated with the non-AP MLD is associated with that AP), it shall set the Link ID subfield to the value that identifies the AP that the non-AP STA is associated with, and the New Link ID subfield to a value that identifies the requested new AP.